Sestri Levante is known as “the city of the two seas,” because it sits abutting a rocky promontory, called “I’isola,” that stretches out into the sea.

-In addition to the beautiful panorama that the nature of this magnificent area gives us, in Sestri Levante you will also admire the touch of the inhabitants of this land who, over the centuries, have built the characteristic elegant buildings with pastel-colored facades that are reflected in the sea.
+In addition to the beautiful panorama that the nature of this magnificent area gives us, in Sestri Levante you will also admire the touch of the inhabitants of this land who, over the centuries, have built the characteristic elegant palaces with pastel-colored facades that are reflected in the sea.

 What to see in Sestri Levante